jamiepowerTUD/SQA_Assignment/Hand-Book.md

 - **Affinity Mapping**
 <br>
-	-  Tasks are grouped by effort similarity, this can be easy, medium, hard etc. Team members place tasks with their relative perceived effort level or size.
-These can be changed as the process continues and discuss as they go.
-Once teams are finished editing they can finalize the product backlog items in their positions.
+	-  Tasks are grouped by effort similarity, this can be easy, medium, hard etc. Team members place to their tasks with their perceived relative effort level or size.
+These can be changed as the process continues and discussed as they go.
+Once your team are finished editing they can finalize the product backlog items in their positions.

 	* Pros
 	Good for smaller teams